nullcap/infra-k3s/argocd/README.md

 - Helm repositories configured
 - Infrastructure manifests migrated
 - Archive Team Warrior manifests created
+- **External Secrets Operator + Vault integration**
-- Monitoring secrets preserved
+- **Sealed secrets removed and replaced with External Secrets**
+- **Pure GitOps approach with no shell scripts**

 ⚠️ **Needs Attention:**
+- Vault needs to be initialized and configured (handled via GitOps)
+- Secrets need to be migrated from sealed secrets to Vault
-- Grafana Cloud credentials need to be configured manually
+- Grafana Cloud credentials need to be stored in Vault
 - Loki Grafana Cloud credentials need to be updated
-- Some complex Helm values simplified for ArgoCD compatibility

 ## Migration Steps